+Want it creamy?
 You may also like my Creamy Chicken and Rice Soup.

-You could use rotisserie chicken, but then I recommend cutting the cooking time down a bit since the chicken is already cooked.
+- Rotisserie or leftover roast chicken would also work, but then I recommend cutting the cooking time down a bit since the chicken is already cooked.

 How to make chicken and rice soup

-(Full ingredients & instructions are in the recipe card below)
+This is an overview with step-by-step photos.
+Full ingredients & instructions are in the recipe card below.

 Easy Chicken and Rice Soup